-Ahhh, honey, nectar of the Gods!
+Ahhh, honey, the nectar of the Gods!

-While most of us keep honey in our pantries we don’t use it nearly enough in our day to day life.
+While most of us keep honey in our pantries we don’t use it nearly enough in our day-to-day life.
 It could be because we don’t really understand it!
 Honestly, outside of a drizzle in tea or over toast – most of us skim right past it in the pantry.

 This may come as a shocker, but there are virtually unlimited types of honey available….

-Depending on its nectar source, the flavor can be floral, fruity, smoky, woody, spicy, nutty or earthy!
+Depending on its nectar source, the flavor can be floral, fruity, smoky, woody, spicy, nutty, or earthy!
 Honey can smell fresh as grass or pungent like aged cheese, but with an appearance that is nearly as clear as water or dark as molasses.
 It can be a primary flavoring component to a dish or blend into the background like a great supporting star.